MohdRas/docker-beginner_to_pro/README.md

   - **Containers**
+  	- **Virtual machines are running own copy of linux kernel but container sharing the kernel of the host operating system.**
+    - Desktop container platforms (**docker or podman**) - container management systems - we installed them on our laptop - they manages containers end to end.
+    - Container runtimes (**container-D or Cri-O**)- take container image and run it.
-    - All containers running on a host machine, share the OS kernel of the Host System, and only contain the application(s) and their libraries and dependencies.
+    - All containers share the OS kernel of the Host System, and container itself has only the application, libraries, dependencies & configurations.
-    - each container uses Host OS and it's Kernel through Docker Engine.
+    - **each container uses Host OS and it's Kernel through Docker Engine.**
-    - Faster STARTUP, Less RESOURCES (lightweight)
+    - **No dependency hell.**
+    - **even faster startup & shutdown speed (in secs)**
+    - **even faster provisioning & decommissioning ( in secs)**
-    - Less ISOLATION as compared to VMs.
+    - **Less ISOLATION as compared to VMs.**
+    - Virtual machines + containers
+    	- virtual machines on physical machines and containers on those virtual machines.
+       	- how to manage containers across those virtual machines -> **orchestrators comes into picture like kubernetes to manage/schedule these containers across multiple nodes (VMs)**
-    - Host OS COMPATIBILITY ISSUE
+    - **Host OS COMPATIBILITY ISSUE**
-        - Linux container will run on a Linux host, but not on a Windows host
+        - Linux container will run on a Linux host, but not on a Windows host.
     - Docker Engine
       - Docker Daemon (`dockerd`): Manages Docker objects such as containers, images, networks, and volumes.
       - REST API: Provides a programmable interface that allows various tools to interact with the Docker daemon.